GoatLeywin/Chapter-7-Team-Challenge-Theater-Seating/README.md

 Create a function to display the seating chart.
 Create a function to enter and store seat prices.
 Create a function to update the seating chart after tickets are sold.
+###Team Member 3: Ticket Sales and Statistics
+Responsibilities:

+Manage ticket sales and statistics.
+Implement functions to:
+Sell tickets.
+Calculate total ticket sales.
+Display statistics about sold and available seats.
+Tasks:

+Create a function to sell tickets:
+Validate seat availability.
+Calculate the total cost of tickets sold.
+Create a function to track total sales.
+Create a function to show statistics about:
+Seats sold and available per row.
+Seats sold and available for the entire theater.
+##Function Breakdown
+###Function Definitions
+main() (Team Member 1)

+Orchestrates program execution by calling all other functions. enter_seat_prices() (Team Member 2)

+Prompts the user to input prices for each row and stores them in an array. display_seating_chart() (Team Member 2)

+Displays the seating chart with taken (*) and available (#) seats. update_seating_chart(row, seat) (Team Member 2)

+Updates the chart to mark purchased seats as taken (*). sell_tickets() (Team Member 3)

+Prompts the user to select row and seat(s) and calculates the total price.
+Validates that selected seats are available. calculate_total_sales() (Team Member 3)

+Keeps a running total of ticket sales. display_statistics() (Team Member 3)

+Shows:
+Seats sold and available per row.
+Seats sold and available in the entire auditorium.